lucas-jammes/lucas-jammes/README.md

 # 👋 Hello, I’m Lucas Jammes !

-I'm a **Master's student in Cybersecurity**, driven by the fascinating world of IT.
+I'm a **Master's student in Computer Science**, driven by the fascinating world of IT.
 I cover a broad spectrum of computing fundamentals, system and network, development, and, of course, cybersecurity.

 ## 👀 My Interests